wolfpld/tracy/README.md

 Copy files from `tracy/client` and `tracy/common` to your project.
 Add `tracy/TracyClient.cpp` to source files list.
 That's all.
 Tracy is now integrated into your application.

 In the default configuration tracy is disabled.
-To enable it, add a TRACY\_ENABLE define.
+To enable it, add a `TRACY_ENABLE` define.

+If you want to profile a short-lived application, add a `TRACY_NO_EXIT` define.
+In this configuration tracy will not exit until an incoming connection is made, even if the application has already finished.

 #### Marking zones